shankarprashadji/Library/README.md

-# Library
-# Bank Account Management Website
+# Library Simple Website

-This simple website allows users to manage their bank accounts, including making deposits, withdrawals, and checking their account balance.
-It demonstrates the use of JavaScript classes, switch statements, and try-catch-finally statements for handling various banking operations.
+This simple website allows users to manage their Books, add, remove, and sort their Books.

 ## Instructions